hyphacoop/three.compost.digital/_en/2022-11-26-inoculate.markdown

 liquid: false
 usuaries:
 - 356
+- 649
-last_modified_at: 2023-04-18 00:03:02.701582021 +00:00
+last_modified_at: 2023-05-02 23:12:51.219932132 +00:00
 ---

-<p>As dominant platforms continue to construct an unimaginative reality of sleekness, convenience, and extraction, we wonder: How do we <em>Inoculate</em> networks with our consideration and attention, against the flattening, homogenizing forces of the internet?</p><p>This second issue of COMPOST magazine takes a step back; widening our scope and probing how we shape digital networks and how they shape us back.</p>
+<p style="text-align:start"><del>As dominant platforms continue to construct an unimaginative reality of sleekness, convenience, and extraction, we wonder: How do we </del><em><del>Inoculate</del></em><del> networks with our consideration and attention, against the flattening, homogenizing forces of the internet?</del></p><p style="text-align:start"><del>This second issue of COMPOST magazine takes a step back; widening our scope and probing how we shape digital networks and how they shape us back.</del></p>